danaesavi/danaesavi.github.io/_publications/2023-multimodal-influencer-content.md

 ---
 title: "A Multimodal Analysis of Influencer Content on Twitter"
 collection: publications
-excerpt: 'Best Area Chair Awaard -- Society & NLP.
+excerpt: 'Best Area Chair Award -- Society & NLP.
 Our research explores the challenges in automatically detecting regulatory compliance breaches in influencer advertising.
 We introduce a new dataset, and experiments to improve the detection of commercial influencer content.

 - [Paper](http://www.afnlp.org/conferences/ijcnlp2023/proceedings/main-long/cdrom/pdf/2023.ijcnlp-long.15.pdf)  [Data](https://github.com/danaesavi/micd-influencer-content-twitter)'